awsdocs/aws-systems-manager-user-guide/doc_source/automation-quickstart-assume.md

 1. Choose **Execute automation**\.
 The console displays the status of the Automation execution\.

-For more examples of how use Systems Manager Automation, see [Systems Manager Automation Walkthroughs](automation-walk.md)\.
+For more examples of how use Systems Manager Automation, see [Walkthroughs of Common Automation Use Cases](automation-walk.md)\.
 For information about how to get started with Automation, see [Setting Up Automation](automation-setup.md)\.